-- While your skin is still slightly damp, apply soap/gel.
+- While your skin is still slightly damp, apply cream/soap.
 Make sure you go against the grain, this will help lift the hairs so you can get a closer shave.

 - Shave, with the grain!
 Going against the grain with a razor can cause irritation and irritation leads to shaving rash.

 - Make sure you are using a good shaving tool, but don’t fall for gimmicks such as a vibrating head.

 - Rinse your face with warm water (you don’t want your pores closing quite yet).
 Once the soap is gone, close those pores!